 On a continent with over 50 percent of its people below the age of 25, and one in every three children out of school, it is estimated that more than 60 million African children may reach adolescence lacking even the most basic literacy and numeracy skills.

 But is it possible to provide quality education to poor people and still make money?
 Could it become one of the viable business opportunities in Africa?

 Yes, it’s very possible and some entrepreneurs are already doing it.

-Two for-profit businesses, Omega Schools (Ghana) and Bridge International Schools (Kenya) are changing the face of education in Africa through an innovative and highly effective low-cost primary education model.
+Two for-profit businesses, Omega Schools (in Ghana) and Bridge International Schools (in Kenya) are changing the face of education in Africa through an innovative and highly effective low-cost primary education model.

 Both companies have become successful social enterprises and have received various awards for outstanding social impact.